 This more technical definition restricts the definition and usage of Web services to the application of XML based techniques [11].
 The definition of the syntax and semantics of a Web service is restricted to the abilities of XML; they are invoked conveying XML messages by Internet protocols.
 The most important conclusions from this definition are the following.

-Web services are supporting the following communication protocols:
+Web services are supporting the following bindings: